Melbourne Youth ChoraleMelbourne Youth Chorale Logo

 Simon joined what was then the City of Berwick Children's Choir in its first year of existence, singing with the choir for just over four years.
 He credits his time with the choir, and the inspired teaching of Jean Heriot, for everything he has since achieved as a musician.
 He returned to MYC in 2005 as a tutor, later taking on the roles of accompanist and assistant artistic director.
 He currently leads the Heriot and Opal choirs, as well as accompanying and tutoring all other MYC ensembles.

-Mike is an assistant conductor and tutor, joining the MYC family at the beginning of 2024 to lead the senior training choir, Adagio.
+Mike joined the teaching team in 2024.
 He believes that every young person should have access to high-quality music education, and strives to create engaging musical experiences for singers.
 Mike has spent most of his life in choirs, joining a children’s choir at the age of 8, and has been singing in choirs ever since, maintaining his standard as a practiced singer in three of Melbourne’s choirs.
 When he’s not singing or conducting, Mike spends his time as a particle physics researcher hunting for dark matter at the University of Melbourne.

 Rosie O'Reilly is a passionate choral singer, conductor, composer and music educator.
 She holds a Bachelor of Music Education from the Elder Conservatorium of Music at the University of Adelaide, and gained an honours degree from the Melbourne Conservatorium of Music in 2022.
 Rosie has taught music in schools in South Australia, Victoria and the UK, and coordinated education programs with Melbourne Chamber Orchestra.
 She spent ten years as the Assistant Conductor of MiniM Choir in Adelaide, has tutored with The Yarra Voices, and is currently studying for the Australian Kodaly Certificate.